sappo/master_thesis/datasets/README.md

 The following data sets are available:

+## Single Source

 * **affiliation strings**, mostly as available from ACM, though in cases also the original PDFs were taken into account. (challange: -)
+* **CORA**, bibliographic records about scientific papers (1879 objects).
+* **Restaurant**, records from Riddle repository.
+A collection of 864 restaurant records from the Fodor's and Zagat's restaurant guides that contains 112 duplicates.
+* **CD information**, records includes 9763 CDs randomly extracted from freeDB.

+## Multi Source

 * **DBLP-ACM**, bibliographic records (title, authors, venue, year) from DBLP and ACM.
 Both are mostly managed by the same entity. (challange: easy)
 * **DBLP-Scholar**, bibliographic records (title, authors, venue, year) from